arnon3339/pct-geant4/README.md

 The result of runBeam will be generated to /build/output directory for 0 - 180 degree in phantom ratation.

-Phantom names can be use as *.obj* file in phantom directory with out format subfix.
+Phantom names can be use as *.obj* file in phantom directory with out format suffix.

 Without running options, the running options will be default values.